threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_terraform/terraform_caprover.md

   zinit log caprover
   ```

-  you will see output like this:
+  You will see output like this:

   ```bash
   root@caprover:~# zinit list